determined-ai/determined/docs/tools/tensorboard.rst

 to TensorBoard.
 The appropriate path varies by worker rank and can be obtained by one of the following functions:

--  For CoreAPI users: :func:`~determined.core.TrainContext.get_tensorboard_path`
+-  For CoreAPI and Keras users: :func:`~determined.core.TrainContext.get_tensorboard_path`
 -  For PyTorchTrial users: :func:`~determined.pytorch.PyTorchTrialContext.get_tensorboard_path`
 -  For DeepSpeedTrial users:
    :func:`~determined.pytorch.deepspeed.DeepSpeedTrialContext.get_tensorboard_path`
--  For TFKerasTrial users: :func:`~determined.keras.TFKerasTrialContext.get_tensorboard_path`

 For more details and examples, refer to the :ref:`TensorBoard How-To Guide <data-in-tensorboard>`.